Palm Beach Atlantic University’s Rinker School of Business Takes a Deep Dive into the Value of Small-Business Resales

 Three PBA Rinker School faculty researchers examined 2,159 business resales that occurred over a decade.
 From the data, they determined that franchise resale prices were 1.5 times as much as those of non-franchise businesses.
 Small businesses in the franchise industry’s food/restaurant (non-grocery) category sold at .5 times higher price than other personal and professional small business categories

 The peer-reviewed study was conducted by Drs.
 John P. Hayes, CFE; David Smith; and Mary Kay Copeland; all are faculty members at the Rinker School in West Palm Beach, Fla.
 Hayes also serves as director of PBA’s Titus Center for Franchising.
+The center was endowed by franchisor Ray Titus, founder and CEO of United Franchise Group, who gave the university $1.5 million.

 “There have been numerous studies about small-business development and drivers for success in business,” Hayes said, “but not much research that examines small-business resales.
 With the aging of franchising comes more resales of franchise businesses, so we decided to look at that topic specifically.
 Our research focused on the variables that may have a positive impact on the value of a small business resale.”

-Advantages of a franchise resale
+Advantages of a Franchise Resale

 There are many benefits to a franchise resale.
 Some of these include: